micha/jsawk/README.markdown

           This option can be specified multiple times to define multiple before/after scripts, which will be applied in the order they appeared on the command line.

+      -f <file>
+          Load and run the specified JavaScript file prior to processing JSON.
+This option can be specified multiple times to load multiple JavaScript libraries.

+      -h
+          Print short help page and exit.

+      -i <file>
+          Read input JSON from `file` instead of stdin.

+      -j <jsbin>
+          Specify path to spidermonkey js binary.

+      -n
+          Suppress printing of JSON result set.

+      -q <query>
+          Filter JSON through the specified JSONQuery query.
+If multiple '-q' options are specified then each query will be performed in turn, in the order in which they appeared on the command line.

+      -s <string>
+          Use `string` for input JSON instead of stdin.

+      -v <name=value>
+          Set global variable `name` to `value` in the script environment.

       SCRIPT
       ------